-This concluded the redistribution of client load, which optimized the overall SLO fulfillment in the cluster according to the EOSC-F model.
-To transfer intelligence to the network edge, or even to the level of a cluster or fog node, this section provided various concepts that all had the same goal: ensure SLOs in the respective system.
-To that extent, it remains to provide a prototypical implementation of the presented ideas, evaluate it according to key aspects, and argue to what extent it is ready for wider adoption.
-This will be the content of the next two sections.
+This concluded the client load redistribution, which optimized overall SLO fulfillment in the cluster according to the EOSC-F model.
+To transfer intelligence to the network edge, or even to the level of cluster or fog nodes, this section provided various concepts that all had the same goal: ensure SLOs in the respective system.
+It remains to provide a prototypical implementation of presented ideas, evaluate it according to key aspects, and argue to what extent it is ready for wider adoption.